Lake Simcoe Conservation Preserve

 Share Lake Simcoe Conservation Preserve on Facebook Share Lake Simcoe Conservation Preserve on Twitter Share Lake Simcoe Conservation Preserve on Linkedin Email Lake Simcoe Conservation Preserve link

-The Lake Simcoe Conservation Preserve is the Conservation Authority’s most recent land acquisition.
+The Lake Simcoe Conservation Preserve is a recent land acquisition by the Conservation Authority.
 The property is 890 acres of forest, grasslands, active agricultural fields, and extensive wetlands located in the Town of Georgina.
 Given the property’s size, and the fact that it has not been managed for decades, the Conservation Authority has begun an assessment of its features to determine how to manage it into the future.
 The name "Lake Simcoe Conservation Preserve" is temporary until a permanent name is selected during the Comprehensive Planning (i.e., long-term planning) process.

 This is a multi-year project that will eventually include consultation with the public.
 On this page you can review work carried out to date, and sign up for updates to receive notification of when public consultation will commence.

-The Lake Simcoe Conservation Preserve is the Conservation Authority’s most recent land acquisition.
+The Lake Simcoe Conservation Preserve is a recent land acquisition by the Conservation Authority.
 The property is 890 acres of forest, grasslands, active agricultural fields, and extensive wetlands located in the Town of Georgina.
 Given the property’s size, and the fact that it has not been managed for decades, the Conservation Authority has begun an assessment of its features to determine how to manage it into the future.
 The name "Lake Simcoe Conservation Preserve" is temporary until a permanent name is selected during the Comprehensive Planning (i.e., long-term planning) process.

 This is a multi-year project that will eventually include consultation with the public.
 On this page you can review work carried out to date, and sign up for updates to receive notification of when public consultation will commence.